Miranda Tapsell: Career

 Also in 2014 Tapsell became a member of the cast of the Channel 9 drama series Love Child, set in the 1960s.
 Her role is as an unmarried pregnant Indigenous woman, Martha Tennant, who ends up in a ward with several other unwed women in a fictitious hospital in Sydney's King's Cross at a time when it was taboo to be pregnant and not married.
 Her performance was extremely well received, garnering two Logies in May 2015, Best New Talent and the Graham Kennedy Award For Most Outstanding Newcomer.
 On reception of the first she urged the relevant people in the audience to "Put more beautiful people of colour on TV and connect viewers in ways which transcend race and unite us," adding, "That's the real team Australia."
 In 2016 she played Juliet in Justin Fleming's The Literati for Bell Shakespeare and Griffin's historic co-production of Molière's Les Femmes Savantes.

 In 2017, 2018 and again in 2019 Tapsell starred as Charlotte Gibson in the Sydney Theatre Company production from playwright Nakkiah Lui, Black is the New White.
 Her role is a lawyer with a brilliant career who brings her non-Indigenous, unemployed experimental composer fiancé home to meet her family at Christmas.
 Tapsell wrote a contribution entitled "Nobody Puts Baby Spice in a Corner" for the 2018 biographical anthology Growing Up Aboriginal In Australia, edited by Anita Heiss and published by Black Inc.

+In 2019, Tapsell co-wrote and starred in the romantic comedy Top End Wedding.

-In April 2020 Tapsell's memoir, Top End Girl, was published by Hachette Australia.
+In April 2020, Tapsell's memoir, Top End Girl, was published by Hachette Australia.

-In 2021 Tapsell was the co-host of the live television special Australia's Biggest Singalong! with Julia Zemiro.
+In 2021, Tapsell was the co-host of the live television special Australia's Biggest Singalong! with Julia Zemiro.

+In 2025, Tapsell reprised the role of Lauren Ford for the television series Top End Bub, a sequel to the movie Top End Wedding.
+Tapsell also serves as creator and co-writer of the series.